Blockchain

 docker exec nautilus-database psql -U nautilus -d nautilus -Atc \

-"select count(*) from information_schema.tables where table_schema='public'"For destructive DeFi test runs, use a separate database or resettable Docker volume.
-Pool discovery
+"select count(*) from information_schema.tables where table_schema='public'"For destructive DeFi tests, use a separate database or resettable Docker volume.
+Pool discovery and

 pool_position, and pool_tick.